 Preparing for a Master’s Degree in Data Science in Illinois

-As the field of data science grows at unprecedented rates, professionals in Illinois are pursuing a master’s degree in data science to learn the advanced skills sought after by global powerhouses and cutting-edge startups alike.
-To gain admission, students must meet highly selective requirements, with schools considering applicants’ past education, work history, and competency in a variety of areas related to the field.
+As the field of data science grows at an unprecedented rate, a master’s degree is the standard for gaining the advanced skills sought after by global powerhouses and cutting-edge startups alike.
+But the admissions process can be highly selective, with schools considering past education, work history, and entrance exam scores.

 Undergraduate Degree and Master’s Prerequisite Courses

-To earn admission to graduate schools with data science programs, students would typically be expected to meet the following undergraduate requirements:
+To earn admission to a graduate school offering data science programs, you will typically be expected to meet the following undergraduate requirements:

-- Applicants must earn a 3.0 GPA or higher during undergraduate studies
+- Earn a 3.0 GPA or higher during undergraduate studies

-- Applicants must possess a bachelor’s degree in a field such as computer science, engineering, applied math, or statistics
+- Possess a bachelor’s degree in a field like computer science, engineering, applied math, or statistics

-- Applicants must complete prerequisite courses, which typically include the following:
+- Complete prerequisite courses, which typically include the following:

 - Calculus I & II